huertin03/alvaro-blog/content/posts/post2/index.md

 ### The Road Ahead: From Bare Metal to K8s

-The hardware is racked and ready.
+The hardware is ready.
 The real fun of building the Kubernetes cluster is about to begin.
 The next steps will involve:

 1.  **Initial Node Provisioning:** Getting all four Lenovo Tinys flashed, configured with a base OS (likely Debian or Ubuntu Server), and networked.
 2.  **Kubernetes Installation:** Choosing and deploying a K8s distribution.
 I'm leaning towards K3s for its lightweight nature and simplicity, which is ideal for a homelab environment.